abwinkler999/ocr_kata_ruby/README.md

 ocr_kata_ruby
 =============

-The Bank OCR Kata, in ruby.
+The Bank OCR Kata, in Ruby.